 Strong was a captain in the New York militia, fought at the Battle of Long Island, and was later captured.
 On January 3, 1778, James Rivington’s (ca. 1724–1802) The Royal Gazette reported that Strong was imprisoned in a New York City sugar house as a presumed spy.
 He was eventually released and fled to Connecticut, leaving his wife, Anna Smith Strong (1740–1812), and their children behind on Long Island.
 Strong would return to Setauket before the war’s end to serve as president of the Town of Brookhaven Trustees.

 In 1780, British officers occupied the manor house.
 It was one of the grandest homes in the area and conveniently located for surveilling activity on land and water.
 Although the Strongs did not own the property located on what was then Seaton’s Neck, it is possible they lived at the manor.
 In 1785, Selah Strong purchased the land and estate at auction.

 Anna Strong is believed to have played a vital role in the activities of the spy ring.
-Although she is not directly referenced in surviving historical records, the Strongs were staunch Patriots, community leaders, and friends and neighbors of the Brewsters and Woodhulls.
-Evidence suggests that Anna, called “Nancy” by friends and family, assisted Caleb Brewster and Abraham Woodhull convey messages from New York City across the Long Island Sound to George Washington in New Windsor, NY.
+Although she is not directly referenced in surviving historical records, the Strongs were Patriots, community leaders, and friends and neighbors of the Brewsters and Woodhulls.
+Some researchers suggest that Anna assisted Abraham Woodhull convey messages from New York City to George Washington in New Windsor, NY.